unicode-org/cldr/tools/scripts/ansible/README.md

 This is in dry run mode.
 When it looks good to you, take the `--check` out and run it again.

+You can also use the `-l cldr-smoke.unicode.org` option to limit the operation to a single host.

 ## Local Test